National edeposit (NED)

 - Australian Libraries Copyright Committee

 - NLA Trove Community of Practice

 - Libraries Australia Advisory Committee

 NSLA sponsors staff networks in practice areas of strategic importance to member libraries.
-Their primary purpose is to share specialist knowledge and insights, build relationships, foster innovation and develop a sense of community across the network.
+Their primary purpose is to share specialist knowledge and insights, build relationships, foster innovation and develop a sense of community across NSLA libraries.

 Networks have been established in the following areas:

 - Digital archives – looking at: digital collection appraisal, working with donors, and pre-ingest tools and workflows.

-- Digital preservation –topics such as: code of ethics for digital preservation, digital storage, emulation, formats in NSLA collections, advocacy, professional development opportunities, policies, and digital preservation workflows.
+- Digital preservation – topics such as: digital storage, emulation, formats in NSLA collections, advocacy, professional development opportunities, policies, and digital preservation workflows.

 - Literacy and learning – topics such as: early years’ learning, schools and education, evaluation practices, teen programming, adult functional literacy, digital literacy and eGovernment, libraries as learning organisations, education policy and cultural safety.

 - Visitor experience – discussions include: entry/service policies, user experience, data and analysis, engagement strategies, rostering, volunteers, online service provision, social services.